Here are 15 of the most common and effective cerebral palsy therapy activities that play a vital role in treating kids with Cerebral Palsy (CP).

 - Hit developmental milestones like walking, crawling, rolling over, sitting up, talking, or chewing

-For instance, it is not uncommon for a child to hit a new developmental skill.
+It is not uncommon for a child to hit a new developmental skill during an intensive.

 For instance, a child who uses a walker may gain the strength and balance they need to advance into using crutches.